 Your Brand isn't your Logo

-So, just quickly, your Brand Identity is so much more than your logo - it's the colours, fonts and elements that represents your business in your marketing.
+Your brand is so much more than your logo - it's your Brand Identity.
+It's the colours, fonts and elements that represent your business and makes you stand out from your competitors.
 A brand is a big deal for small businesses because a strong brand is recognisable and consistently communicates:

 what your company does

 who it does it for

 I'm going to take you through the design elements that you need to think about to develop your Brand Identity - so whether you are just starting out, or if you are looking to refresh what you already have, this is where it all begins.